Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - Nevada is 8-4-0 against the spread this year.

-- This season, the Wolf Pack have an ATS record of 3-0 in their three games as an underdog of 3.5 points or more.
+- The Wolf Pack covered the spread in their only game when underdogs by 4.5 points or more.

-- Nevada's games this year have gone over the total in eight out of 12 opportunities (66.7%).
+- Nevada's games this year have hit the over on eight of 12 set point totals (66.7%).

-- Nevada is 6-2 against the spread and 6-2 overall in games when it scores more than 28.6 points.
+- When Nevada records more than 28.6 points, it is 6-2 against the spread and 6-2 overall.

 - This season the Wolf Pack have nine turnovers, three fewer than the Broncos have takeaways (12).